 Attend services.
 Participate in the sacraments as often as you can.
 And you will find that others notice this zeal and love for God in other areas of your life.

 3. Look to the Saints for Inspiration

 Living a godly life is difficult.
 Fortunately, in the Orthodox Church, we have countless role models to look toward when we find ourselves falling a bit short.
 As human beings, the Saints endured many of the same hardships we face in our lives.
-Despite those hardships, the Saints lived lives that pleased God, enough so that He welcomed them into His midst after they passed from this world.
+Despite those hardships, they lived lives that pleased God, enough so that He welcomed them into His midst after they passed from this world.